Masked Diffusion Models as Energy Minimization: Acknowledgement

 \section{Acknowledgement}

-This work was supported by the National Natural Science Foundation of China (No. 92470118); Beijing Natural Science Foundation (No. L247030).
-The work was partially done at the Engineering Research Center of Next-Generation Intelligent Search and Recommendation, Ministry of Education.
+This work was supported by the National Natural Science Foundation of China (No. 92470118); the Beijing Natural Science Foundation (No. L247030); the Beijing Nova Program (No. 20230484416); the Public Computing Cloud of Renmin University of China; the Beijing Major Science and Technology Project under Contract no. Z251100008425002; the fund for building world-class universities (disciplines) of Renmin University of China; and the Huawei Research Fund.

 \appendixtitleon \appendixtitletocon \begin{appendices}